 Availability: Acopa website

-Acopa, the Mexican shoe manufacturer currently offers the best climbing shoe customization you can actually get your hands on right now.
+Acopa, the Mexican shoe manufacturer currently offers the best climbing shoe customization you can buy right now.
 Amazingly, they accommodate personalization for all 12 models in their climbing shoe line, handing over control of the size, athletics, and some design specs of your climbing shoes.

-The level of customization Acopa offer is pretty damn impressive.
+The level of customization Acopa offers is nothing short of impressive.
 You can customize the colors of the upper material, pull tabs, laces, and even the heel rand color.
-Amazingly, you can also choose what fabric you want to be used for the uppers (leather/synthetic) and can even opt for making your shoes lined or unlined.
+You can also choose what fabric you want to be used for the uppers (leather/synthetic) and can even opt for making your shoes lined or unlined.
 While there’s no personal customization on the shoe shape, you can choose a different shoe size for both the left and right foot in half-size increments.

 This is a really impressive level of customization Acopra offers and is far superior to anything else commercially available for climbing shoe fans.